mmai-framework-lab/MolCrawl/README.md

 ├── assets
 │   ├── configs                                 -> Configuration file for all task
 │   ├── logging_config.json                     -> Logging base configuration
+│   ├── genome_species_refseq                   -> List of species used for refseq downloading
 │   └── molecules                               -> vocab.txt required for tokenizer
 ├── scripts                                     -> Global script for all tasks.
 ├── src                                         -> Main package